Hala-INTJ/Mission-to-Mars/README.md

 - 'https://mars.nasa.gov/news/': to retrieve news title and new paragraph.
 - 'https://data-class-jpl-space.s3.amazonaws.com/JPL_Space/index.html': to retreive the URl for the featured image.
 - 'http://space-facts.com/mars/': to retrieve a table on Mars facts.
-- 'https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars: to retrieve full-resolution images of Mars’s hemispheres and the titles of those images.
+- 'https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars: to retrieve full-resolution images of Mars hemispheres and the titles of those images.

 The code could be found in [Mission_to_Mars_Challenge]().